Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Reductions of quiver Grassmannians

 \subsection{Application to real root representations and examples}

-We first note that the reductions of type one preserve possible cell decompositions into affine spaces while, in general, type two reductions do not.
-As Corollary \ref{simple} suggests, the reduction of type two can often be applied to obtain isomorphisms between quiver Grassmannians.
 When calculating the generating function of the Euler characteristics of quiver Grassmannians, it turns out that the reduction of type one is a very powerful tool when combining it with BGP-reflections.
 Actually, we can start with $\tilde D_n$ in subspace orientation where we can apply reductions of type one.
 Then we can show that the obtained formulae are invariant under BGP-reflections.
+Note that the reductions of type one preserve possible cell decompositions into affine spaces whence it is not clear under which conditions this is true for BGP-reflections.

 Considering the Auslander-Reiten quiver of $\tilde D_n$ in subspace orientation, it can be seen easily that the preprojectives of defect $-1$ can be reduced to

 and

 where the numbers indicate the dimension vector.